 The amount and other terms and conditions of any such specified future issuance would be determined at the time thereof.
 We are not obligated to make any specified future issuance and may determine not to do so.
 This prospectus is not an offer for any specified future issuance.
 Pursuant to the anti-dilution provisions of our Class B common stock, any such specified future issuance would result in an adjustment to the conversion ratio such that our initial stockholders and their permitted transferees, if any, would retain their aggregate percentage ownership at 20% of the sum of the total number of all shares of common stock outstanding upon completion of this offering plus all shares issued in the specified future issuance, unless the holders of a majority of the then-outstanding shares of Class B common stock agreed to waive such adjustment with respect to the specified future issuance at the time thereof.
 We cannot determine at this time whether a majority of the holders of our Class B common stock at the time of any such specified future issuance would agree to waive such adjustment to the conversion ratio.
 If such adjustment is not waived, the specified future issuance would reduce the percentage ownership of holders of our Class B common stock.
-If such adjustment is waived, the specified future issuance would reduce the percentage ownership of bothers of our class of our class of our class of our class B common stock.
+If such adjustment is waived, the specified future issuance would reduce the percentage ownership of holders of our Class A common stock.
+If such adjustment is waived, the specified future issuance would reduce the percentage ownership of holders of our Class Our Class of both classes of our common stock.